Tesla Powerwall 3 Expansion is Now CEC-Approved & Available Order Now

 How to Maintain Home Battery Storage?

-As more homes and businesses add solar battery storage to their property, it is becoming increasingly important to understand how to maintain and clean your energy storage modules.
+With more homes and businesses adopting solar battery storage for their properties, it is important to know how to maintain battery storage and what things to avoid.

 Maintain a well-ventilated area around the battery to ensure the energy storage system remains cool and can combat the harsh Australian heat on those summer days.